JetBrains/kotlin/samples/tetris/README.md

 Note that SDL2 must be installed on the host.

-Now you can run the game using `../gradlew runProgram` or directly with
+Now you can run the game using `../gradlew runReleaseExecutableTetris` or directly with

      ./build/bin/tetris/main/release/executable/tetris.kexe